Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 Does Subanana offer human-verified transcription?

 Not currently.
 Subanana is AI-only.
 If you need human-verified output for legal, broadcast, or compliance contexts, Happy Scribe's human-proofreading service (from $2/min) is the right fit.
-For most non-compliance use cases — meeting transcripts, podcast subtitles, video subtitling — AI accuracy at 95%+ on Cantonese is sufficient.
+For most non-compliance use cases — meeting transcripts, podcast subtitles, video subtitling — Subanana's AI output is sufficient, especially with a glossary pinning your brand and jargon terms.

 What about live event captioning?